hyparam/blog/_posts/2025-07-24-quest-for-instant-data.md

 ---
 layout: post
-title: "Instant data for AI engineers with Hyparquet"
+title: "Hyparquet: The Quest for Instant Data"
 description: "Instant data in the browser.
 Hyparquet delivers sub-second data loading for AI engineers with a JavaScript Parquet parser that loads in under 500ms."
 date: 2025-07-24 07:00:00 -0700
 author: "Kenny Daniel"